yashbhutoria/InternetDownAlarm/README.md

 # InternetDownAlarm
-Says "Internet is not working" until there is no internet access
+Says "Internet is not working" until there is internet access

 After cloning the repo do the following: